wxcctechsummit/wxcclabguides/labsnew/Lab3.md

 - Configure the Open 24x7 routing strategy time of day on the Entry Point Routing strategy by selecting it on the Routing Strategies >`EP_TS`.
 - Map the flow flow_wxcclab you just created in there.

+### 7. Make a test call

+- Login to the agent desktop into `Team_wxcclab` and go to a ready state.

+- Task 1 > Call the Dial number > Hear the welcome prompt and call should get disconnected.
+- Task 2 > Call the Dial number > Available agent gets connected immediately, If the Agent is not available the call is queued and music is played.

-### 7. OPTIONAL Download and Login in the Webex Calling app for mobile
+### 8. OPTIONAL : Download and Login in the Webex Calling app for mobile calling / calling from your cell

 > **Note:** If you are outside the US, you need two Webex Calling app for placing a call to Entry Point and accepting on the agent side.
 In this lab, we will use the Webex Calling app for mobile for **supervisor** account.